stepbystepcode/habits-apriori/README.md

 A habit analysis program based on Apriori algorithm.

 ## Questions
 For questions and support please use the <a href="https://gitter.im/habits-apriori/community">community chat</a>.
-The issue list of this repo is exclusively for bug reports and feature requests.
+The <a href="https://github.com/ybygjylj/habits-apriori/issues">issue list</a> of this repo is exclusively for bug reports and feature requests.

 ## Stay In Touch
-- <a>Wechat</a>
 - <a>QQ</a>

 ## License